synchealth/handbook/content/handbook/Compensation.md

 ### Employment Status

-Full-time is defined as working a regular 30 hours or more per week.
+Full-time for benefits eligibilty purposes, is defined as working a regular 30 hours or more per week

-Part-time is 29 hours or less per week.
+Part-time, for benefits eligibility,  is 29 hours or less per week.

 Independent Contractors may fill a temporary vacancy or carry out a specific function for a period of time.